Kickupx/KickKitty/README.md

 ### Improve the bot:
 - Report bugs with KickKitty on github
-- Report bugs with BotKitty [](http://issuetracker.botkitty.com here).
+- Report bugs with BotKitty [here](http://issuetracker.botkitty.com).
 - If you hate it, let me know^^
 - If you like it, say thanks^^